Codecademy/docs/content/c/concepts/strings/terms/strtok/strtok.md

 ---
-Title: 'strtok()'
+Title: "strtok()"
-Description: 'Breaks a string into a series of tokens using a list of delimiters.'
+Description: "Breaks a string into a series of tokens using a list of delimiters."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Data Types'
+  - "Data Types"
-  - 'Characters'
+  - "Characters"
-  - 'Arrays'
+  - "Arrays"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`strtok()`** function breaks a string into a series of tokens using a list of delimiters.